 The fit and proper assessment is performed at least once per year or in cases of significant strategic or organizational changes, when persons in management or other key functions are replaced, and in cases of outsourcing of such functions.
-The Financial Supervisory Authority of Norway, is continuously informed about the list of people who are subject to the fit and proper assessment.
+Storebrand Livsforsikring provides The Financial Supervisory Authority of Norway with a list of persons who are subject to the fit and proper assessment.